INTRODUCTION

 211,000 Internally Displaced Persons in South Africa (2023)

-Natural disasters like floods, hail storms, tornadoes, and wildfires have also contributed to internal displacement in South Africa.
+Natural disasters such as floods, hailstorms, tornadoes, and wildfires have also contributed to internal displacement in South Africa.
 For example, flooding in areas of Ivory Park northeast of Johannesburg destroyed homes and left at least 187 people homeless (Floodlist, 2022).
 In April 2022, the province of KwaZulu-Natal experienced floods that killed 443 people and displaced more than 40,000 people (Reliefweb, 2022).
-Also, according to Independent Online (IOL) (2023), floods displaced 151 people in Durban, with the hardest hit areas including Phoenix, Inanda, Ntuzuma, Kwasmashu, Pinetown, Folweni, Umzumbe, Umdoni, and Umuziwabantu.
-In June 2023, floods displaced more than 1000 residents in Rawsonville in the Western Cape (News24, 2023).
+Also, according to Independent Online (IOL) (2023), floods displaced 151 people in Durban, with Phoenix, Inanda, Ntuzuma, Kwasmashu, Pinetown, Folweni, Umzumbe, Umdoni, and Umuziwabantu as the hardest hit areas.
+In June 2023, floods displaced more than 1,000 residents in Rawsonville in the Western Cape (News24, 2023).
+In October 2024, severe thunderstorms displaced 38,785 people in four provinces (Mpumalanga, Eastern Cape, Free State, and Limpopo) (IFRC, 2024).

 IMMIGRATION

-Except for the United Kingdom, with slightly more than 100,000 immigrants, all other immigrants come from other African countries – precisely other SADC countries.
-Mozambique has more than 700,000 immigrants in South Africa, while Zimbabwe has almost 400,000 immigrants, Lesotho has about 350,000, and Namibia has about 200,000 immigrants (UN DESA, 2019).
-The recent increase is informed by South Africa's comparatively more industrialised economy, more stable democratic institutions, and South African status as a middle-income country.
-However, it is important to note that the statistics maybe not be a true reflection of the number of immigrants in the country because of the restrictive immigration policies and the reluctance of the Department of Home Affairs to issue legal documents to immigrants (Amit & Kriger, 2014).
+Slightly more than 100,000 of these immigrants are from the United Kingdom while all other immigrants come from African countries, specifically from other SADC countries.
+Mozambique has more than 700,000 immigrants in South Africa while Zimbabwe has almost 400,000 immigrants, Lesotho has about 350,000, and Namibia has about 200,000 immigrants (UN DESA, 2019).
+The recent increase can be ascribed to South Africa's comparatively more industrialised economy, more stable democratic institutions, and status as a middle-income country.
+However, it is important to note that the statistics may not be a true reflection of the number of immigrants in the country because of restrictive immigration policies and the reluctance of the Department of Home Affairs to issue legal documents to immigrants (Amit & Kriger, 2014).
+As a result, some immigrants, especially from the continent, enter the country through irregular channels.

 FEMALE MIGRATION

 In 2010, 42.2% (888,216) of the international migrant stock were women.
 In 2015, the female international migrant stock stood at 44.4% (1,694,614).
 In 2019, it was estimated to be 44.4% (1,875,588) of the international migrant stock (UN DESA, 2019).
-Although women's participation in the labour force in South Africa remains lower than that of men – 54.3% and 64.9% - respectively, international female migration into South Africa, as indicated above, is on the rise (Statistics SA, 2022).
-The increase is informed partly by the perceived assumption of many migrant women of the growing and vibrant South African economy with opportunities that are not available in their country of origin.
-The steady increase of female migrants into South Africa – especially from other parts of Africa is informed partly by the perceived assumption of many migrant women of the growing and vibrant South African economy with opportunities that are not available in their country of origin (Democracy Development Program, 2022).
-However, upon arrival, many migrant women are involved in the unregulated informal economy that makes them vulnerable.
-According to the Institute for Security Studies (2019), because of their vulnerabilities, women migrants are at heightened risk of sexual violence, exploitation, forced labour, abuse, and health vulnerabilities.
-The Institute further states that migrant women in South Africa face triple discrimination with xenophobia, racism, and misogyny.
+Although women's participation in the labour force in South Africa remains lower than that of men – 54.3% and 64.9% respectively – international female migration into the country is on the rise (Statistics SA, 2022).
+The steady increase of female migrants into South Africa, especially from other parts of Africa, can partly be ascribed to many of the migrant women’s perception of the country’s economy as growing and vibrant with opportunities not available in their country of origin (Democracy Development Program, 2022).
+Upon arrival, many migrant women are involved in the unregulated informal economy which makes them vulnerable.
+According to the Institute for Security Studies (2019), because of this vulnerability, women migrants are at heightened risk of sexual violence, exploitation, forced labour, abuse, and health issues.
+The Institute further stated that migrant women in South Africa face triple discrimination as a result of xenophobia, racism, and misogyny.

 MINORS

-According to a UNICEF report in 2020, there were more than 642,000 migrant or displaced children in South Africa, making it the country on the continent with the largest child migrant population.
+Within the SADC region, factors such as poverty, violence, education, and the death of a caregiver account for child migration (UNICEF, 2024).
+In this context, South Africa represents a country of hope and opportunities for thousands of these migrant children.
+According to a UNICEF report, in 2024, there were more than 642,000 migrant or displaced children in South Africa, making it the country on the continent with the largest child migrant population.
 This mixed movement includes unaccompanied and separated minors, smuggled migrants, refugees, asylum seekers, and victims of human trafficking.
-Within the context of South Africa, the care and protection of unaccompanied and separated migrant children are determined by the courts, and they are placed in child and youth care centres (CYCC), or temporary community-based foster care.
-There are several challenges confronting migrant children in South Africa which include documentation that prevents them from accessing several services, for example, the child support grant.
-Child migrants are also subjected to detention which makes them vulnerable to the violation of their human rights, deprivation of education, health, adequate food, clean water, and proper housing (Gadisa et al, 2020).
+Within the context of South Africa, the care and protection of unaccompanied and separated migrant children are determined by the courts, and they are typically placed in Child and Youth Care Centres (CYCC) or temporary community-based foster care.
+The legal framework in the SADC region is guided by the United Nations Convention on the Rights of the Child (UNCHR) and the African Charter on the Rights and Welfare of the Child (ACRWC) to which South Africa is a party.
+Based on this framework, the state must act in the best interest of the child.
+Yet, the implementation of this framework leaves much to be desired as migrant children in the country face challenges such as the absence of documentation which prevents them from accessing services such as child support grants.
+Child migrants are also subjected to detention which makes them vulnerable to the violation of their human rights and deprives them of education, healthcare services, adequate food, clean water, and proper housing (Gadisa et al., 2020).
+Access to documentation remains one of the key challenges for child migrants as access to documentation translates into access to services within the country.

 642,000 Migrant Minors in South Africa (2020)